 Step-By-Step Guide To Performing A Home Visarjan

 Ganesha Visarjan varies from one family to another depending on their traditions.
-For all you who’ll do it during Ananta Chaturdashi, here are the following steps usually followed.
+For all of you who’ll do it during Ananta Chaturdashi, here are the following steps usually followed.

 - On the day of Bappa’s visarjan, the entire family gathers around in front of the idol and offers their final prayers.